vikingair/morfi/README.md

 | `name`     | `string`             | Inferred name by the given names of the (nested) data structure.                                                |

 ### More examples

 See [here](https://github.com/fdc-viktor-luft/morfi/tree/master/docs_src/src/samples) for some provided samples.
 If you're missing something, let me know.

 ### Testing

-Check out [morfi-test-utils](https://www.npmjs.com/package/morfi-test-utils) to write your tests almost as a user would test your form manually.
+Check out [morfi-test-utils](https://www.npmjs.com/package/morfi-test-utils) to simplify writing of your tests.

 ### FAQ